 As head of telecoms and mobile at Cambridge Consultants, Derek leads the company’s collaboration within the sector.
 Central to Derek’s role at Cambridge Consultants is helping create breakthrough innovation that transforms the delivery of high-performance communication for their partners; from mobile carriers and ISPs, to vendors and component manufacturers.
 With over 20 years’ experience in mobile technology, Derek has held a range of multinational senior management roles and has a wealth of expertise across all generations of mobile and broadband technology, including LTE-A and 5G.
 Derek holds a PhD in telecommunications from the University of Bristol.

-- Head of the Distributed Information & Automation Laboratory, Institute for Manufacturing, Department of Engineering , University of Cambridge
+- Head of Distributed Information & Automation Lab, Professor of Industrial Information Engineering, Institute for Manufacturing, Department of Engineering, University of Cambridge

 - Programme Manager, Allia

 Emma supports impact entrepreneurs and start-ups looking to make a positive impact on the world, and leads the “Future 20”, a select group of inspiring start-ups addressing global challenges.
 She is passionate about encouraging and helping people to create solutions to some of the world’s biggest problems through innovation and entrepreneurship.
 She has 12 years' experience of working with large corporate clients solving sustainability challenges at the University of Cambridge Institute for Sustainability, and a sound understanding of climate change and renewable technologies.
 She also supports Cambridge Cleantech with business development and making connections to support the growth of both organisations, and is an elected member of the council for the National Trust, guiding long term strategy.